 Using the train instead of the car can help to reduce your carbon footprint and also contribute to a much cleaner, greener environment by limiting the number of cars on the road.

-If you live or work close to the station, the train can often be a faster and more direct alternative to driving.
 The train doesn't have to wait in traffic and many stations are located in the centre of towns and cities, close to other transport links.